Caribbean sailing holiday: St Lucia and the Grenadines

 Tobago Cays are part of a national park and wildlife reserve and the five beautiful islands are undoubtedly the main attraction.
 With perfect clear turquoise waters and white sandy beaches, the Tobago Cays are simply paradise.

 There are so many adventures to be had on these gorgeous islands.
 There are hiking trails that criss-cross the islands of Petit Rameau and Petit Bateau, where you can walk among an abundance of tropical flora, fauna.
-Snorkeling and diving in the Tobago Cays is also a spectacle to behold!
+Snorkelling and diving in the Tobago Cays is also a spectacle to behold!
 We can swim with turtles, get up close to an octopus and see the thousands of colourful fish weave their way through the coral.

 There are no restaurants on these islands, but those that frequent the Tobago Cays will tell of an even more enticing dining option: fully prepared barbecue dinners on the beach!
 It’s only optional but it’s very special!
 Our time here will give you memories for a lifetime.